 For Deleuze, desire is an active and productive driving force behind machines - revolutionary even.
-Rather than machines being a representation of the society that produces them, they can actually better be understood as producing societies.
+Rather than machines representing the society that produces them, they can better be understood as producing societies.

 There are no desiring-machines that exist outside the social machines that they form on a large scale; and no social machines without the desiring machines that inhabit them on a small scale.